Collaborative Document Editing with Multiple Users and AI Agents: System Implementation

 \subsubsection{Task execution across the document}

 When a task is executed on the entire document, the \textit{Yjs} websocket server sends the task to the \textit{Celery} server.
 Its response is then applied to the \textit{Yjs} document and stored in the database.
-These are the steps in detail:
+In detail:

 \begin{enumerate} \item \textit{Generating selection proposals (Celery):} The first agent assignee selects relevant text segments.
-Based on the assignee and task description, the LLM is queried to return the text segments, their length, reasoning, and confidence score (prompt in Appendix~\ref{lst:task_text_selection_prompt}). \item \textit{Filtering selection proposals (Celery):} Segments overlapping with existing text annotations or scoring below 80\% confidence rate are discarded.
-The system notes attempted execution in the existing text annotation comment. \item \textit{Generating responses (Celery):} For each valid segment, a conversation with the task assignees is initiated using the same process as described in \cref{sec:system_ai_comment_generation}.
-The results are returned to the \textit{Yjs} websocket server. \item \textit{Integrating responses (Yjs websocket):} New annotations and comments are integrated into the \textit{Yjs} document, while existing annotations are updated.
-The document is updated in the database. \end{enumerate}
+Based on the assignee and task description, the LLM is queried to return the segments, their length, reasoning, and confidence score (prompt in \cref{lst:task_text_selection_prompt}). \item \textit{Filtering selection proposals (Celery):} Segments overlapping with existing text annotations or scoring below 80\% confidence rate are discarded.
+The system notes attempted execution in the existing text annotation comment. \item \textit{Generating responses (Celery):} For each valid segment, a conversation with the task assignees is initiated using the process as in \cref{sec:system_ai_comment_generation}.
+Results are returned to the \textit{Yjs} websocket server. \item \textit{Integrating responses (Yjs websocket):} New annotations and comments are integrated into the \textit{Yjs} document, while existing annotations are updated. \end{enumerate}

-\subsection{Autonomous tasks}
+\subsection{Autonomous Tasks}

-To detect autonomous triggers and execute tasks, the \textit{Yjs} websocket server continuously monitors document activity and evaluates the trigger conditions.
-Once a condition is met, it requests task execution from the \textit{Celery} server.
-After receiving the result, it applies the response to the document.
-Table~\ref{table:time_triggers_implementation} gives an overview of the triggers with implementation notes.
+The \textit{Yjs} websocket server continuously monitors document activity and evaluates the trigger conditions (\cref{table:time_triggers_implementation}), to request task execution from the \textit{Celery} server.